hieul453/pdsnd_github/README.md

 ### Update user_stats Method
 Add code to display No data found for Gender, Year of Birth when csv file is washington

+### Write new method display_raw_data
+This method is used to display raw data if customers want to see